-Looking for a cool DIY project?
-These are 30 of the coolest DIY projects you could make with a 3D printer.
+Looking for a new DIY 3D printer project?
+Here are 30 fantastic DIY 3D printing projects you could do yourself with a 3D printer.

 3D printing has not only transformed the way goods are produced on an industrial level, it is also permeating into the workflow of hobby engineers.
-Discover the coolest DIY projects that wouldn’t be possible without 3D printing!
+Discover the most interesting 3D printer projects that wouldn’t be possible without 3D printing!

+What is this 3D printing project?
 Seeing that fidget spinner are likely the single most 3D printed items, it’s no wonder that many people want to design their own version.
-This is one of the coolest DIY projects because it will teach you all there is to know about the mechanics of fidget spinners and how to create your 3D printable file.
-We’re looking forward to seeing new variations soon!
+This is one of the coolest 3D printer projects because it will teach you all there is to know about the mechanics of fidget spinners and how to create your 3D printable file.
+We’re looking forward to seeing new variations of soon!

 Don’t Miss: 55 Best Fidget Spinner Toys to Buy or DIY

 What is this 3D printing project?
 A nifty hack for those who want to supplement their fitness gears.
 This 3D printing project allows you to turn your old tin cans into dumbbells.
 Pay special attention to the scale of the 3D files as they have to be printed to snap fit with the tin cans.
 The files are available in two diameters: 73.25mm and 83.75mm.

 More on this project: Tin Can Dumbbell (3D Printed), by Samuel Bernier Project RE

 What is this 3D printing project?
 Start playing with your food!
 Use the imaginative Open Toys to turn your vegetables into submarines, fighter jets or racing cars.
 The best part about this printing project is, it comes with a tasty recipe for Ratatouille.
 So, every time you play with the Open Toys, you can also look forward to a delicious meal!
 One of the best 3D printer projects for families during the weekend.

 More on this project: Open Toys, Hack Your Veggies With 3D Printing